-Bring 6 cups of water to a rapid boil over high heat.
-Lower the eggs into the water, and turn the heat down to maintain a simmer that moves the surface of the water with bubbles here and there.
+Bring the water to a rapid boil over high heat.
+Then, lower the eggs into the water and turn the heat down to maintain a simmer that moves the surface of the water with bubbles here and there.

 Set a timer for exactly 7 minutes.
 Set up a bowl of ice cubes and water.

-When the timer goes off, plunge the eggs into the ice water and let them sit, stirring occasionally for 10 minutes.
+When the timer goes off, remove the eggs from the boiling water using a slotted spoon and plunge them into the prepared ice water.
+Let them sit, stirring occasionally, for 10 minutes.

-Peel and eat the eggs at once, or store them in the refrigerator for 2 days until ready to eat.
-Enjoy.
+Peel and eat the eggs at once, or store them in the refrigerator for two days until ready to eat.

-- Piercing the end of the egg with a pin can prevent it from cracking when you put it into the boiling water, but the pin can introduce bacteria from outside of the shell to the inside of the egg, so we don't pierce.
+Piercing the end of the egg with a pin can prevent it from cracking when you put it into the boiling water, but the pin can introduce bacteria from outside of the shell to the inside of the egg, so ultimately piercing isn't the best idea.

 Depending on your preference or the recipe you're making, eggs may need to be cooked to a different doneness.
 To achieve the perfect texture, here's a simple guide: